 The VA loan has been around as far back as 1944 at the end of World War II and part of a much larger entitlement package that helped troops more quickly assimilate into society with financial programs designed to help finance a college education, start a business and including a program to help buy and finance a home in which to live.
 Today, the VA home loan program might be the best option of the three for those who are eligible.

-The VA loan does not require a down payment and in addition restricts the types of closing costs the veteran is allowed to pay.
+As one of the government-backed mortgage options, the VA loan does not require a down payment and in addition, restricts the types of closing costs the veteran is allowed to pay.
 This zero down plus restricted costs simply means coming to the closing table with less cash compared to an FHA or USDA loan.
 The guarantee will pay the VA 25 percent of the defaulted mortgage as long as the loan was approved using proper VA guidelines.
 The guarantee is financed by what is referred to as the Funding Fee.
 This fee varies based upon the type of loan, subsequent use, term and the presence of any down payment.
 For a standard zero down, 30 year fixed rate mortgage, this fee is currently 2.15 percent of the loan amount and is included in the final loan balance.

-USDA loans were designed to help those buy a home in a rural area while at the same time promoting economic development of those areas with home ownership.
+The USDA loan is also a government-backed mortgage and is designed to help those buy a home in a rural area while at the same time promoting economic development of those areas with homeownership.
 The USDA loan is also a zero down loan program and also carries a 100 percent guarantee to the lender.
 Borrowers must meet household income limitations that review all occupants of the household that are working and at least 18 years of age.
 Qualifying household members cannot have income greater than 115 percent of the median income for the area.